 The State of Florida Medicaid transportation service is available to Medicaid eligible individuals for medical trip purposes only.
-The Dade County Medicaid transportation program is committed to coordination through the Dade County TRJP operation.
+Dade County Medicaid transportation program is committed to coordination through the Dade County TRIP operation.
 (The MDTA brokerage will be identified as the Transportation Resources Integration Program or TRIP).
-The Medicaid program corrently purchases exclusive ride transportation service through several taxi and wheelchair transportation services.
-Under present arrangements, the average cost per trip of Medicaid transportation service creeds \$12.00.
+The Medicaid program has purchased exclusive ride transportation service through several taxi and wheelchair transportation services.
+Under those arrangements, the average cost per trip of Medicaid transportation service exceeds \$12.00.